mujo-code/puppeteer-headful/README.md

 ## Usage

-This installs Puppeteer ontop of a (NodeJS)[https://nodejs.org] container so you should have access to run node or (npm)[https://www.npmjs.com].
+This installs Puppeteer ontop of a (NodeJS)[https://nodejs.org] container so you have access to run (npm)[https://www.npmjs.com] scripts using args.
+For this hook we hyjack the entrypoint of the [Dockerfile](https://docs.docker.com/engine/reference/builder/) so we can startup [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml) before your testing starts.

 ```terraform